Tubridy

 Thomas Anthony Tubridy

 Thomas’ father passed away when he was ten years old.
-At 27, he married Elizabeth “Lizzy” NcNearny.
-Her father was Irish and married to a woman born in Pennsylvania.
-He and Lizzy had two children, an older daughter Ellen who never married, and my Grandfather, Edward Bernard.
-Less than two years after Edward’s birth, Elizabeth passed away.
-In the 1990 census, he was shown living with his older sisters, Kate and Annie, who must have run a local grocery store in town as both of them were listed as grocers.
+At the age of 27, he married Elizabeth β€œLizzy” NcNearny.
+Her father was Irish, and her mother was born in Pennsylvania.
+Together, they had two children: an older daughter named Ellen, who never married, and my grandfather, Edward Bernard.
+Tragically, Elizabeth passed away less than two years after Edward’s birth.
+In the 1990 census, Thomas was living with his older sisters, Kate and Annie.
+It’s possible that they ran a local grocery store in town, as both sisters were listed as grocers.

 Edward Bernard Tubridy 1893 – 1966

-While attending Penn State, he served a short stint in the Army towards the very end of World War One.
-His military service records show he was inducted in August 1818 and honorably discharged in June 1919 as a Private First Class.
-Initially, he was part of the US Pioneer Infantry Regiments.
-These were similar to regular army troops but were also trained in combat engineering.
-It was said they did everything the regular infantry was too proud to do and the Engineers too lazy to do.
-The record showed, however, that he spent the most time deployed to the Army Corp of Engineers.
-There was a tremendous shortage of engineers in WWI, so my guess is he was part of a program perhaps arranged through Penn State as part of his studies there.
-This might account for the short time of his enlistment and the different assignments.
-He returned from France at the war’s end and continued his studies at Penn State.
+Initially, he was part of the US Pioneer Infantry Regiments, which were akin to regular army troops but also received combat engineering training.
+It was said that they performed tasks that regular infantrymen were too proud to undertake and engineers were too lazy to do.
+However, the records show that he spent the majority of his time deployed to the Army Corps of Engineers.
+Given the severe shortage of engineers during World War I, it’s possible that he was part of a program possibly arranged through Penn State as part of his studies there.
+This could explain the relatively short duration of his enlistment and the diverse assignments he received.
+Upon returning from France at the war’s end, he resumed his studies at Penn State.

-At some point after that, he retires and moves to Gate City, Virginia.
-My Grandmother had relatives living there.
-I have some memories of when we visited in the early 1960s, mostly of him sitting in his easy chair smoking a pipe.
-He taught Rick and me how to tie our shoelaces by putting an extra knot in them – something I have done my entire life.
+After that, he retired and relocated to Gate City, Virginia, where my grandmother had relatives.
+I have some recollections of visiting him in the early 1960s, primarily of him smoking a pipe in his comfortable chair.
+He imparted a valuable lesson to Rick and me by demonstrating how to tie our shoelaces by adding an extra knotβ€”a technique I’ve continued to use throughout my life.
 He passed away in 1966.

 Edward Horton Tubridy 1929 – 2002